-- Award Period: Proposals should be one year in duration.
+- o Award Period: Proposals should be one year in duration.
 Actual start date may vary. - Budget: Applications can request funding between \$50k and \$250k total costs (inclusive of up to 15% for indirect/overhead costs).
 Budgets will be evaluated for appropriateness relative to the scope of work proposed.
-Indirect costs cannot exceed 15% of direct costs. - Detailed application instructions are subject to change in future cycles.
+Indirect costs cannot exceed 15% of direct costs.